oracle/python-oracledb/doc/src/user_guide/tuning.rst

 slots, and the order of statement execution causes older statements to be flushed from the cache before the statements are re-executed.

 Disabling the statement cache may also be helpful in test and development environments.
 The statement cache can become invalid if connections remain open and database schema objects are recreated.
-This can also happen when a connection uses identical query text with different ``fetchAsString`` or ``fetchInfo`` data types.
-Applications can receive errors such as ORA-3106.
-After a statement execution error is returned once to the application, python-oracledb automatically drops that statement from the cache.
+Applications can then receive errors such as ``ORA-3106``.
+However, after a statement execution error is returned once to the application, python-oracledb automatically drops that statement from the cache.
 This lets subsequent re-executions of the statement on that connection to succeed.

 When it is inconvenient to pass statement text through an application, the :meth:`Cursor.prepare()` call can be used to avoid statement re-parsing.
 If the ``cache_statement`` parameter in the :meth:`Cursor.prepare()` method is True and the statement cache size is greater than 0, then the statements will be added to the cache, if not already present.
 If the ``cache_statement`` parameter in the :meth:`Cursor.prepare()` method is False and the statement cache size is greater than 0, then the statement will be removed from the statement cache (if present) or will not be cached (if not present).
 The subsequent ``execute()`` calls use the value None instead of the SQL text.

 This feature can prevent a rarely executed statement from flushing a potential more frequently executed one from a full cache.
 For example, if a statement will only ever be executed once:

 .. code-block:: python